 The UF College of Public Health and Health Professions shapes tomorrow’s public health and health professionals through dynamic and responsive educational programs, transformational research, groundbreaking discoveries and equitable health-related service.

 The college offers a diverse variety of degree programs — two bachelor’s, seven master’s, eight Ph.D. and three professional degrees, as well as several certificate programs.
-By combining the population perspective of public health with the patient focus of our health professions disciplines, the continuum of care is covered, from prevention and treatment to rehabilitation that supports the health and well-being of communities and individuals.
+These disciplines represent the full continuum of care, from prevention to early detection and intervention to rehabilitation that supports the health and well-being of communities and individuals.
 In 2022, the college launched a new nine-credit certificate to help undergraduate students apply knowledge in artificial intelligence to future careers in public health and health sciences.

 20 degree programs enrolling more than 2,900 students

 8 graduate programs ranked in the Top 25 among public universities

 100% four-year graduation rate in the Bachelor of Health Science

 Faculty members publish their findings in high impact journals, such as Nature, The New England Journal of Medicine, The Lancet, JAMA and JAMA Network Open.
 In support of the university’s drive to become a national leader in artificial intelligence research and education, the college has hired nine additional faculty members with expertise in AI.
 Their research programs focus on precision medicine, health disparities, clinical decision-making, outcome predictions, environmental risk assessments and more.